RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/02-Flight-Variables/08-get-trim.md

 ##### Description

-Gets the current trim values of the CoDrone mini.
+Returns the current trim values.
+Combine with a print statement to see the results printed to the console.

 ##### Parameters